 Fiber-reinforced polymer (FRP): A general term for a composite material comprising a polymer matrix reinforced with fibers in the form of a fabric.
 Reference is made to Composite.

-Filler: A finely divided, relatively inert material, such as silica fume, added to the resin to improve workability, reduce cost or reduce density.
+Filler: A finely divided, relatively inert material, such as silica fume, added to the resin to improve workability, reduce cost, or reduce density.

 Fiber Splice Anchor: An FRP anchor used for developing tension forces either between separate FRP sheets or between an FRP sheet and concrete, usually used to transition through an existing intersecting concrete component.

 Force-Controlled Action: An action that is not allowed to exceed the nominal strength of the element being evaluated.
 Force-controlled actions and their acceptance criteria are prescribed in Chapter 7.5 of ASCE/SEI 41 when this criteria is used in conjunction with ASCE/SEI 41.
-Force-controlled actions are classified as seismic load effects including Overstrength Factors when this criteria is used in conjunction with ASCE/SEI 7.
+Force-controlled actions are classified as seismic load effects, including Overstrength Factors, when this criteria is used in conjunction with ASCE/SEI 7.

 Fully Anchored: Mechanical anchorage that is capable of developing the ultimate and maximum strength of the bonded FRP laminate.